 The Sumnal coordinator of the workshop, a young, intelligent and very professional Romani woman arranged a pre-planning meeting with Heather and me to make sure our presentations matched their needs and the spirit of their workshop.
 At her request, I explained what my plans were for my session.
 After listening intently to what I thought was really good information (mine), she leaned forward and said to me (in perfect English – I could not explain my plans in the Macedonian I knew and did not speak Romani at all):

 “Patrice, I have absolutely no idea what you are talking about or why you think that it will work.”
 Her eyes met mine when she said, “We have never done anything like this before, I do not understand.”

-I felt a bit deflated (understatement), paused, lowered my eyes and was mentally preparing my response, when she put her hand on mine and said,
+I felt a completely deflated, paused, lowered my eyes and was mentally preparing my response, when she put her hand on mine and said,

 “I do not understand, but I am going to trust you.
 It will be fine, I am sure.”

 I was stunned.
 How many people, after just meeting someone, are open and confident enough to leap across a cultural divide as wide as ours was in that moment, and respond with such grace and trust?